ManuelSerranoR/Real-Time-Embedded-System-Maze-Solver/README.md

 # Algorithm:
 Located in MAIN.c, the algorithm in pseodocode does the following:

-Infinite loop{
+1. Infinite loop
-  Get distances for sensors
+...
+1. Get distances for sensors
+...
+2. IF front sensor distance >= front low threshold THEN